truecoach/changelog/README.md

 # Changelog

-In progress / experimental.

 An app to create a changelog from issue tracker story transitions.
+Currently only supports PivotalTracker transitions, and only reports to Slack.

 ## Dependencies